Boat Cleaning and Maintenance Tips

 With these supplies, you’ll always be ready to impress at a moment’s notice.
 It’s a perfect kit, too, for weekend outings or quick clean-ups at the dock.
 Put together a kit of your own, and you’ll be able to make your Formula sparkle!

-If you have any other ideas for stocking your cleaning kit, send them to me at firstname.lastname@example.org.
+If you have any other ideas for stocking your cleaning kit, contact us to let us know!
 Attach a picture of you using it, and you might appear in a future Boat Care column!